 • Excessive tardiness will be dealt with in a manner similar to that for absences.
 Three tardies constitute one (1) absence.
 Students who are late by 10 minutes or more will be marked absent for that hour of class.
-NOTE: A grade of "W" may adversely affect third-party promotes (a g financial aid, VA heapsite)

-payments (e.g., financial aid, VA benefits).
+NOTE: A grade of "W" may adversely affect third-party payments (e.g., financial aid, VA benefits).